i4Ds/STIXCore/docs/idb_versioning.rst

     ...]

 * push the latest updates of the `idbVersionHistory.json`
-* after pull stixcore and run the published version `2.26.36` will be automaticaly downlaoded and installed.
+* after pull stixcore and run the published version `2.26.36` will be automatically downloaded and installed.